Maceris/Hemera/docs/directives.md

 ## Control

+`#at_least_once` causes a loop operation to occur at least once, skipping the first condition check.
+This is equivalent to turning a C while loop into a do-while loop.

-`#reverse` indicates a loop should be done in reverse
+`#reverse` indicates a loop over a range should be done in reverse

 ```
 for i in 0..=10 #reverse {